Welcome to the John Louis Petit website

 “There has been nothing like this in the field of British art for a long time.
 This book marks the rediscovery of a more or less completely forgotten master – an artist whose work, particularly in the medium of watercolour, reaches the highest peaks of innovation and virtuosity, worthy of comparison with that even of Turner.
 High praise, but not too high.

+What is also extraordinary about Petit’s work is the breadth of his subject matter and his remarkable lack of sentimentality.
 Few Victorian artists chose to bear witness to the effects of the Industrial Revolution on the fabric of life in this country, but Petit did anything but shy away from it: he painted factories and smogs with the same impassioned interest that he brought to the more traditional themes of the English watercolorist, such as village, church and cathedral.”

 March 2022